SmruthiRavindra/CI-CD-pipeline/READM.md

 git push origin main
 ```

-Since the integrations are configured at the GitLab project level, the triggers will execute automatically server-side upon push.
+Since the integrations are configured at the GitLab project level, the triggers will execute automatically server-side upon push